A Collaborative Aerial-Ground Robotic System for Fast Exploration: Path Planning

-We adopt the SOR method~\cite{connolly1993harmonic} to iteratively compute harmonic function value until convergence, and in each iteration, cells' function value are updated sequentially.
-Such update-sequence is conventionally the map-array's sequence (row-by-row), but we propose an update-sequence that spreads out from new boundary conditions as shown in Fig.~\ref{fig:proposed_update_sequence}.
-This sequence is able to spread their influence faster, and the computation can converge within less iterations.
+To utilize the formulated harmonic field mentioned in~\ref{subsec:harmonic_field} for UGV path planning, We first discretize the governing equation, Eq.~\ref{eq:laplace_equation}, and adopt the Successive over-relaxation (SOR) method~\cite{connolly1993harmonic} with relaxation parameter $w$, as shown in Eq.~\ref{eq:SOR}, to iteratively compute the potential value until convergence, and in each iteration, cells' potential values are updated sequentially.
+Such an update-sequence is conventionally the map-array's sequence (row-by-row), but we propose an update-sequence that spreads out from the new boundary conditions as shown in Fig.~\ref{fig:proposed_update_sequence}.
+This sequence is able to spread their influence faster, and the computation can converge within fewer iterations.

-For the UGV, We first generate an obstacle-free travel coridor along the gradient descend path to utilize free space, and optimize the energy consumption of the path within this corridor to piecewise polynomial trajectories using Bernstein polynomial basis, as described in our previous work~\cite{fei2018icra}.
+When the field converges, a simple gradient-descent path can be obtained from the location of the ground vehicle.

-To achieve rapid exploration for UAV, we employ motion primitive method~\cite{likhachev2009planning} to generate flight-path candidates and model it as a linear quadratic minimum-time problem~\cite{verriest1991linear}.
-The extensive and far-fetching path-tree is acquired by iteratively enforcing a discretized set of accelerations, and the path candidate with the highest information - cost ratio is executed.
-Information gain is simply frontier A/B's coverage with the preferred frontier B having a larger weight.
-Once the local path-tree cannot acquire enough information gain, a distant yet lucrative frontier goal is generated.
-With the path waypoints created, a minimum jerk trajectory generator~\cite{mellinger2011minimum} is implemented to minimize the consumed energy.
+Fig.~\ref{fig:sim_capture} gives an example of a harmonic function field and its gradient field, and the path obtained in this method has the following desirable features: \begin{enumerate} \item Being repelled from obstacles; thus the sensor's range is more utilized. \item Being inclined to lead to longer and nearer frontier lines. \end{enumerate}